 As described below you register with Globus Online, and then use the NERSC endpoint "nersc#dtn" as well as other sources or destinations.
 The NERSC endpoints listed are NERSC's data transfer nodes, which are tuned especially for WAN data movement tasks.
 You can activate the NERSC endpoints on Globus Online by simply using your NERSC username and password.

 Globus Online is available as a free service that any user can sign up for.
-NERSC’s data transfer nodes (DTNs), Hopper, PDSF, and HPSS are available today as endpoints on Globus Online (in addition to dozens of other endpoints from other sites).
+NERSC’s data transfer nodes (DTNs), Carver, Hopper, PDSF, and HPSS are available today as endpoints on Globus Online (in addition to dozens of other endpoints from other sites).
 If you would like to see a destination added as an endpoint feel free to contact NERSC and/or the staff at that location to get it added to the growing registry of endpoints.
 You can also add an endpoint on your laptop or local workstation with Globus Connect.

 - Create an account by signing up with Globus Online

 - To transfer files into/out of your laptop or desktop, you need Globus Connect, a one-click executable on your machine

 - To use Globus Online’s command line interface, you need an ssh client on your machine

 Globus Online offers both web and command line interfaces:

 - Login to Globus Online